 Herbstreit now lives in the Nashville, Tennessee area.
 He left Ohio in 2011 due to his issues with the fans of his alma mater after he was critical of the program during a broadcast.

-Kirk Herbstreit Net Worth
+Kirk Herbstreit Salary and Net Worth